 The bottom section promotes Dropbox features that customers who use basic folder syncing may never have seen.
 If you’re confident that your help will resolve the problem your customer is facing, then using the help pages to deepen customer engagement is a powerful tool.

 When I came across Yoast’s knowledge base, I fell in love with how they organized an abundance of content.

 For a service like Yoast, it’s practical to create entirely separate categories for all the services and functionalities that they work with.
 It’s not practical to have a FAQ here because they have too many different services and functions for compiling a short list of the most asked questions.

 The “Open” sign is always lit for an online business — at least that’s how the customer sees things.
-Looking for help even at odd hours and not finding it carries the same disappointment as showing up to your favorite locale and finding it closed.
+Looking for help even at odd hours and not finding it carries the same disappointment as showing up to your favorite restaurant and finding it closed.

 Although your business may run 24/7, you don’t (and shouldn’t).

-By having a great support team that’s reachable, as well as a knowledge base that’s accessible, anticipatory service reflects something remarkable about an organization: their vigilance, precision, and understanding of the whole customer experience.
+By having a helpful knowledge base that’s easily accessible, as well as a great support team for those problems that need a little extra help, anticipatory service reflects something remarkable about an organization: their vigilance, precision, and understanding of the whole customer experience.

 Download Your Free Guide

 From your initial search to final purchase and setup, this (unbiased) resource will help make choosing any help desk easier.